 Since the mid-1990s, Horn has been making large, simple colored glass sculptures, which rely on the natural elements causing subtle shifts in appearance.
 She often makes them in matching pairs, and they take months to cool.
 It takes some three to four months for the sculptures to cool after the molten glass has assumed the shape of its mold.
 The sides and bottom of the sculpture have the rough impression of the mold while the top surface is fire-polished and bows in like liquid.
 Its glossy surface allows the viewer to look into the pristine interiors as if looking down on a body of water through an eyepiece.
 Her “Pink Tons” molten glass is hazy on the outside but silky smooth on the sunken top.

 One underlying theme in her work is our relationship and associations with water and its “paradoxical nature.”
 Her 1999 “Still Water (The River Thames, for Example)” is a single work of fifteen photographic offset lithographs, each one featuring a photo of the surface of the River Thames with small texts on the lower border of each image.
 Her 2000 “Some Thames” is a permanent installation at a university in Iceland, which consists of 80 photographs of water dispersed throughout the university’s public spaces.
 Her 2007 “Library of Water” captures time on a grand scale.
-An installation in Iceland of 24 hollow glass columns – each one 10-feet-high – preserves water samples from glaciers that may outlive their source; interestingly one of Iceland’s glaciers was declared dead in 2014.
+An installation in a small harbor town on the western coast of Iceland consists of 24 hollow glass columns – each one 10-feet-high – which preserves water samples from glaciers that may outlive their source; interestingly one of Iceland’s glaciers was declared dead in 2014.

 Horn’s photography explores notions of identity and change.
 An example is her series “The Selected Gifts,” from 1974-2015, where her collected treasures are pictured against pristine white backdrops in a series.
 She makes “a vicarious self-portrait” with photographic objects and strategies of repetition and doubling.